 Let the customers and business unfold as you go

 By listening to the customers and their needs, it’s led Referral Rock to be a totally different business from what I intended.
 The business has a life of its own and won’t necessarily end up where you designed, and that can be a good thing!
-We have gone from being a $50 per month self-service product meant to require little to no interaction, to be intimately involved in building relationships with our customers and their success and building a team.
+We have gone from being a $50 per month self-service product meant to require little to no interaction, to being intimately involved in building relationships with our customers and their success and building a team.

 Everything takes longer than you think